newrelic/newrelic-python-agent/PROCESS.md

         Increment version to A.B.C for release.

 7. Push that branch up, and create a pull request from the release branch to ``develop``.
+The body of the pull request should contain the text `[skip-ci]` so that jenkins doesn't run the PR.
 Get someone to add the "sidekick:approved" label and merge.
-This is necessary because no changes can to added to the code without being side-kick approved.
+This is necessary because no changes can be added to the code without being side-kick approved.
 Security will keep sending you emails if you don't do this.

 8. Create a PR from ``develop`` to ``master``.
+The body of the pull request should contain the text `[skip-ci]` so that jenkins doesn't run the PR.
 The PR should be titled:

         Merge develop into master for release A.B.C